jensborch/rmwc-takeover/slides.md

 * Avoids breaking changes (at all cost)
 * Individually packaged and released components
 * Not opinionated on e.g. styling
-* How we would have done it ourself 😉
+* How we would have done it on our own 😉

 ---
 layout: center